 National Curriculum for England/ IGCSE/ IB Diploma; ages 2-18; co-ed; day and boarding; independent; privately owned; 1,200 students

-A member of the Council of British International Schools (COBIS) with successful results at IGCSE and particularly for the International Baccalaureate Diploma, regularly near the top of the European rankings.
-A bilingual school with pupils from over 50 nationalities and also an Italian, authorised, primary school.
+Successful results at IGCSE and particularly for the International Baccalaureate Diploma, regularly near the top of the European rankings.
+A bilingual school with pupils from over 50 nationalities and also an Italian authorised primary school.
 On three campuses, one in central Milan and two in the suburbs.
 Boarding available from ages 14-18 in a new boarding house.